 Thanks to the Local Levelised Cost of Energy LLCOE indicator, comparison of smart grids with current centralised energy systems becomes possible.
 This approach is expected to help create market opportunities driven by economic value, increased community engagement and compliance with public policies.

 The combination of novel micro-grid design and management tools with existing energy generation and storage technologies, will allow the identification of business cases and subsequent operational solutions which maximise value capturing and energy delivery for end-users.

-To deliver a proven community-driven approach which is scalable and replicable globally, RENAISSANCE will:
+To deliver a proven community-driven approach which is scalable and replicable globally, RENAISSANCE:

-- bring to the market a set of tools that allow identifying business cases for clean integrated systems in any local environment
+- brings to the market a set of tools that allow identifying business cases for clean integrated systems in any local environment

-- allow dynamic mapping of energy vectors and associated financial values
+- allows dynamic mapping of energy vectors and associated financial values

-- identify new business models to activate a critical mass of local stakeholders
+- identifies new business models to activate a critical mass of local stakeholders